white-axe/determination/README.md

 This downloads the image, uses it to create a new container with the project directory mounted at `/data` in the container, and connects you to a Bash shell inside the container.
 You can also add a `:` and a version after the `ghcr.io/white-axe/determination` if you want a specific version of the image, e.g. `ghcr.io/white-axe/determination:1` for the latest version with a major version number of 1.

-Inside of the container, the command `determination-ardour-export` is provided for rendering Ardour projects.
-Assuming the .ardour file is named "session.ardour", you can run `determination-ardour-export -i /data/session.ardour` to export it as audio.
-Run `determination-ardour-export --help` for more detailed usage instructions.
+Inside of the container, the command `determination-export` is provided for rendering Carla patchbay projects.
+Assuming the .carxp file is named "project.carxp", you can run `determination-export /data/project.carxp -o /data/project.flac -e 101` to export the first 100 bars as audio.
+Run `determination-export --help` for more detailed usage instructions.

 # Building the image from source